LorenzoFRR/Personal-Budget-Dashboard/README.md

 It is important to mention that the Target Contribution and Target Deadline inputs are provided within the Python script in the ‘DEFINING INVESTMENT INPUT GOALS’ section.

 ## Importing Data from a Google Sheets Spreadsheet into the Dashboard
 It could be done through two different alternatives.
-The first is simply loading the data as a csv file using pd.read_csv(path) or using a Google Sheets through the Google Cloud Platform API.
-This second alternative follows a pretty simple step by step process, wich is covered bellow:
+The first is simply loading the data as a csv file using pd.read_csv(path).
+The CSV file is included in the repository as Personal Budget Control - Table View.csv.
+And the second alternative is using a Google Sheets through the Google Cloud Platform API.
+You can access the Google Sheets template using the following link: https://docs.google.com/spreadsheets/d/12wnR-ZyOC_Pssr-Uj4GLOJNxQyToD9azkv8rjKhx8yc/edit?usp=sharing

+The second alternative (Google Sheets) follows a pretty simple step by step process, wich is covered bellow:

 To import data from a Google Sheets spreadsheet into a Dash-created dashboard, follow these steps: